kag359six/react-use-navigate/README.md

-# react-use-redirect
+# react-use-navigate

-Easy, flexible, and expressive redirects with React.
+Easy, flexible, and expressive hook based navigation in React.